 Buffering capacity is the water’s ability to keep the pH stable as it helps to neutralize the acids or bases when added to the water.
 Buffering can result in both positive and negative consequences; without buffering, the pH of the tank is likely to drop over time, and on the other side, having a high buffering capacity makes it difficult to lower the pH (in case if it’s too high) in the tank.
 So how much buffering does your tank requires?

-The ‘test kits’ that assess the buffering capacity of an aquarium gives results by measuring kH.
-The kH of the tank needs to be sufficient enough to prevent large pH swings because if it’s too low (less than 4.5 odH), you will have to put extra efforts to maintain the stability of the tank’s pH.
+The ‘test kits’ that assess the buffering capacity of an aquarium give results by measuring kH.
+The kH of the tank needs to be sufficient enough to prevent large pH swings because if it’s too low (less than 4.5 odH), you will have to put extra effort to maintain the stability of the tank’s pH.
 Make sure to increase kH or perform frequent partial water changes if you witness the pH getting drop by more than two-tenths of a point over a month.

 Note: You don’t need to match fish species to a particular KH value because kH doesn’t directly affect fish.